VictorKong94/amaryllis/README.md

 When configuring the pipeline for the first time, edit the "SETUP" block in `pipeline.sh` to match your system's directory sturcture and your preferences.

+It is highly recommended to perform a test run before using the pipeline on a full-sized dataset.
+To do this, run the command `make test-run` in the terminal.

 Before running an instance of the pipeline, edit `parameters.sh` to include specifications about the job you want to do.